avasdao/nexajs/packages/Persona/examples/README.md

-# NEXA.js Account Examples
+# NEXA.js Persona Examples

-A complete guide to ALL the Account commands available from the protocol.
+A complete guide to ALL the Persona commands available from the protocol.

 # Table of contents